Kirovabad pogrom: Pogrom

-An unidentified Armenian press editor said the commander of the Soviet troops asked the Interior Ministry in Moscow for permission to evacuate some of the city's Armenian population of 100,000.
+An unidentified Armenian press editor said the commander of the Soviet troops asked the Ministry of Internal Affairs (MVD) in Moscow for permission to evacuate some of the city's Armenian population of 100,000.
 The conflict intensified in the fall of 1988, as the Armenians of Kirovabad and the surrounding countryside were driven from their homes and forced to seek safe haven in Armenia.
 According to Los Angeles Times, an article published on November 27, 1988, "Soviet soldiers have blocked dozens of Azerbaijani attempts to massacre Armenians in their homes in the continuing communal violence in the southern Soviet republic of Azerbaijan, a senior military commander there said Saturday."
 Over 40,000 Armenians were forced to leave Kirovabad (now Ganja).

 On November 23, martial law was declared in Kirovabad, meaning that troops could now respond with rifle fire.
 That same day, an attempt of pogrom against the building of the city's Executive committee took place.
 During the clashes between the aggressive crowd and the armed forces who tried to keep the order and to defend the Armenian citizens three soldiers were killed, and 67 people were wounded.
 Hooligans burned down and damaged military vehicles.